-DCAA Audit: the term alone can strike fear in any contractor...understadably so, when typically, the small business contractor may encounter several different types of DCAA audits, and many are not adequately prepared to face them.
-While some DCAA audits (like pre-award audits for an SBIR Phase II grant) may not be as involved as others, every audit can be stressful and potentially harmful if not properly prepared for.
+Small businesses will encounter several different types of DCAA audits, and many are not adequately prepared to face them.
+While some DCAA audits (like pre-award audits for an SBIR Phase II contract) may not be as involved as others, every audit can be stressful and potentially harmful if not properly prepared for.

-Occasionally, the Government contracting officer requests that DCAA review our SBIR Phase I client’s proposal cost to verify that proposed costs are reasonable and allocable.
-This review, or audit, is often conducted as an on site visit by a DCAA auditor who asks for information (such as indirect rates backup).
-The audit typically causes great concern for our clients.
-Unless we can intercede on their behalf, this may result in the decrease in the price of our client’s proposal.
-We know how to deal with the DCAA, and can support your business through every audit you may face.
+Occasionally, the Government contracting officer can even request that the DCAA review an SBIR proposal cost to verify that proposed costs are reasonable and allocable.
+This review, or audit, is often conducted as an on-site visit by a DCAA auditor who asks for information (such as indirect rates backup).
+The audit typically causes great concern for awardees, and can even result result in a decrease in the price of your proposal, unless our experts get involved.
+ReliAscent® knows how to deal with the DCAA, and can support your business through every audit you may face.

-If you are in the middle of an audit, have a pending audit, or to learn more about our Audit Support services, please contact us immediately.
+If you are in the middle of an audit, have a pending audit, or would like to learn more about our DCAA Audit Support services, please contact us immediately.
 Time is a factor and your no small business should face an audit without expert support.